Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 Sale of literature and medallions

 Intergroup is able to purchase literature from the World Service Office at a discount from the listed retail price.
 Our sales at the retail price cover the cost plus shipping plus a small profit.
-Although the sale of literature important to our financial health, it is far from sufficient, making up less than a quarter of our income.
+Although the sale of literature essential to our financial health, it is far from sufficient.

 St. Paul Al‑Anon/Alateen Intergroup home page